 Don L. King, 2200 Corbin Ln., Lodi, Calif.
 April 15 -Since last reporting, we have preached at Stockton, Orangevale, Modesto, Manteca, and here at Lodi.
 We enjoyed very much the opportunity to teach at these and other congregations; the brethren at these places are very kind to us and for this we're very grateful.
 We attended all of Paul Nichols' meeting in Stockton that we possibly could, and enjoyed it so much.
 It was very upbuilding to me to hear God's word taught in the manner in which it was delivered.
-We were also made to rejoice at the response to the power of God, in that there were at least three confesssions of faults, and one baptism.
+We were also made to rejoice at the response to the power of God, in that there were at least three confessions of faults, and one baptism.
 We enjoyed too the presence in our home of brother Jack Lee and Paul Nichols and family.
 We are anxious to move into our new building here.
-We are church at Memphis continues to grow.
-Let us all keep Christ's words in our minds-Matt.
-23:1-33; 24:13-14.
-May God's blessings continue with us in these troubled Page Twelve planning a short meeting with brother John Smith, the Lord willing, as soon as we get in and settled.
+We are planning a short meeting with brother John Smith, the Lord willing, as soon as we get in and settled.
 I am looking forward to entering the field full time in the spring of 1969.
 Any words of exhortation that you may have for me will be taken with gratitude.
 Pray for us as we continue to study and prepare for the work.

 Jerry L. Cutter, Rt.
-1, Crescent, Okla., April 13-During the first 17 days of March I was at Lebanon, Mo.
+1, Crescent, Okla., April 13- During the first 17 days of March I was at Lebanon, Mo.
 It was a real pleasure to work with the brethren in that area who love the Cause so dearly.
 They have done as much as any church I know to spread the Word in regions abroad, and they have "visible result" to show for their efforts.
 I will be moving to El Reno, Okla., with my family in the next few weeks.
 The address given above is a permanent address by which I can always be reached.
 We will work in the El Reno area for some time after returning from the summer meetings.
 The 21st Street Church here in Okla.
 City is my chief supporter in the above work.
-I am scheduled for meetings at the following places this year: Ada, Okla., May 10-19; Huntsville, Ark., May 24-June 2; Hillcrest (near Brookhaven, Miss.), June 7-16; Sulphur, Okla., June 26-July 4; Andrews, Texas, July 5-14; Corcoran, Calif., Aug.
+I am scheduled for meetings at the following places this year: Ada, Okla., June 26-July 4; Andrews, Texas, July 5-14; Corcoran, Calif., Aug.
 2-11; Bardley, Mo., Aug.
 16-25; Sharonville, Ohio, Aug.
 30-Sept.
 8. May the Lord continue to bless the work everywhere.